gingerbeardman/piskel-playdate/README.md

 Piskel is an easy-to-use sprite editor.
 It can be used to create game sprites, animations, pixel-art...
 It is the editor used in **[piskelapp.com](https://www.piskelapp.com)**.

+This fork:
-This fork can be used to build desktop apps of v15.0
+- can be used to build desktop apps of v15.0 on latest OS.
+- has Playdate-specific features

 ## Building desktop apps